inktrap/studyriffic/README.md

 # Valentin Todo

  - put demo online with an example and send a link.

+ - change template to use custom template if specified
      - extra form demographic questions.
  - check if the prolific id already did the survey
- - write results to db and display link
+ - write results to db
- - get link from config
  - change format of tasks from latex to json

  x implement task selection